otgrkiss/vagrant-docker-haproxy-tls/docs/Tech-Paper.md

 	- favour strong AEAD implementations to assure confidentiallity and authenticity of data
 	- no RSA Key Exchange; favour DHE
 - more of communication is encrypted
-	- all handshake messages after server hello
+	- all handshake messages after server hello are encrypted
-	- prevents downgrading of cipher suites (FREAK attack)
+	- prevents downgrading attacks of cipher suites (FREAK attack)
 - less roundtrips in communication
 	- DHE can happen at client hello
 - predifined DH parameters